ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms likely before 4am, then showers and thunderstorms likely between 4am and 5am, then a chance of showers
          and thunderstorms.
 Some of the storms could be severe and produce heavy rain.
 Mostly cloudy, with a low around 71.
-South wind around 6 mph.
+South southwest wind around 6 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">